Charlie Weimers: Opposition to joint EU-debts and EU-taxes

 Weimers has questioned the legality of Next Generation EU including tabling an amendment in the European Parliament to add to the resolution on the conclusions of the European Council meeting of 17–21 July 2020:

-In September 2020 the European Parliament was consulted on the revised Council decision on the system of Own Resources of the European Union, a key piece of legislation underpinning Next Generation EU.
+In September 2020 the European Parliament was consulted on the revised council decision on the system of Own Resources of the European Union, a key piece of legislation underpinning Next Generation EU.
 Weimers sought to delete the section empowering the European Commission to "borrow funds on the capital markets on behalf of the Union up to an amount of EUR 750 000 000 000" from the agreement underpinning Next Generation EU.
 His amendment also would have deleted the derogation allowing for EUR 390 000 000 000 to be spent without requirement of repayment.

-Swedish 'referendum lock' on transfers of power to the EU
+A new Swedish EU strategy and 'referendum lock' on transfers of power to the EU

+In order to prevent further transfers of power to the EU, maximize Swedish influence and achieve better negotiation results Weimers and Sweden Democrats party leader Jimmie Åkesson in 2023 called for a new EU strategy.

+They propose the introduction of a referendum lock modeled on the UK European Union Act 2011 and call for Swedish EU-exit to be enabled by removing references to membership in the constitution in order to signal to Brussels that Sweden is willing to walk away from the table.
+They also call for a cadre of trade negotiators to be trained and for an examination of how Brexit could have been better implemented.
+The Sweden Democrats want the negative effects of EU membership to be limited by examining what directives previous governments have gold plated and changing legislation so it is closer to the minimum requirements under EU law.

-Weimers has called for a future conservative government to devise a new strategy in negotiating with the EU with the goal of preventing further transfers of power.
-In February 2021 he published an essay arguing for a referendum lock that would limit transfers of power and urging other net-paying member states to do the same.
+In February 2021 Weimers published an essay arguing for a referendum lock that would limit transfers of power and urging other net-paying member states to do the same.
 In Fokus magazine he wrote:

 In October 2021, Weimers called on a potential future conservative Swedish government to ensure the Swedish public will have a say on the issue of enlargement of the EU to include the Western Balkan countries Albania, Serbia, Montenegro and North Macedonia by activating a "referendum lock".